NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Instance Management--DOCID39/Trouble Shooting--DOCID65.md

 ## Debugging Nova Command line Client

-The below assumes you have installed Nova command client in a Linux environment.
+These instructions assume you have installed Nova command client in a Linux environment.
 If you have other operating systems, the debugging process might be a slightly different, however, the general rules should still apply.